-1) Includes other miscellaneous charges associated with the restructuring plan.
+(1) Includes other miscellaneous charges associated with the 2022 Restructuring Plan.

-Restructuring liabilities are included as a component of accrued liabilities on our consolidated balance sheets.
+Restructuring liabilities related to the 2022 Restructuring Plan were included as a component of accrued liabilities on our consolidated balance sheets.
 The following table summarizes our restructuring-related activities, including costs incurred, cash payments, and the resulting liability balances (in thousands):

-Restructuring Liabilities
+cturing Plan Liability Rollforward

 Balance as of January 1, 2022 \$

-Restructuring costs 8,425
+Severance and other restructuring costs 8,425

 Cash payments (4,530)

 Adjustments for non-cash items (1) (2,058)

 Balance as of December 31, 2022 \$ 1,837

+Severance and other restructuring costs 2,055

+Cash payments (3,892)

+Balance as of December 31, 2023 \$